A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 Most finished basements will fall into one of the following categories:

-A full-basement has ceilings tall enough for someone to stand up in, and are often as large as the footprint of the home.
-Sometimes called usable lower level space, these basements don’t have access to the outside unless through a set of stairs to ground level.
+• Full basement or usable lower-level space: A full basement has ceilings tall enough for someone to stand up in and is often as large as the footprint of the home.
+Sometimes called usable lower-level space, these basements don’t have access to the outside unless through a set of stairs to ground level.

-An English basement is either all or partially above ground, and has a point of exit in the front, or more commonly in the back–you can literally “walkout” of these spaces.
+• English basement or walkout basement: An English basement is either fully or partially above ground and typically includes a separate entrance, often at the back, that allows you to literally “walk out” of the space.
 These basements are often more valuable per square foot since there’s a point of egress.

 However, no matter the condition or level below ground, the finished basement space will never equate to the same value as above-ground living space in the eyes of an appraiser.

-“Appraisers will take a baseline say of $100 a square foot for the above-grade space.
+“Appraisers will take a baseline, say, of $100 a square foot for the above-grade space.
 And maybe the below-grade space is 70% or $70.
-Appraisers really should recognize the value for the below-grade for that type of usable space, but it won’t be at the same value,” says Argianas.
+[While] appraisers recognize the value [of] the below-grade […] usable space, it won’t be at the same value [as above-grade space],” says Argianas.

 The value at which an appraiser calculates your below-grade space will depend on a few factors, including its access to the outside (or lack thereof), total number of windows, the quality of finishes, and more.